jdx/mise/docs/cli/generate/git-pre-commit.md

 This command generates a git pre-commit hook that runs a mise task like `mise run pre-commit` when you commit changes to your repository.

+Staged files are passed to the task as `STAGED`.

 ## Flags

 ### `--hook <HOOK>`